kubevela/kube-trigger/examples/README.md

-Described in issue https://github.com/kubevela/kubevela/issues/4418 , sometimes we want to trigger Application update.
+Described in issue https://github.com/kubevela/kubevela/issues/4418 , sometimes we want k8s event to trigger an Application update.

 Current kube-trigger can already do that.
 Let's see an example.